ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/07-rbac-vm-cli-rg.md

 ## 1. List existing resource groups

-We start by confirming the resource groups that exist in the subscription.
+I start by confirming the resource groups that exist in the subscription.

 ```bash
 az group list -o table